LarsDenBakker/blog-posts/developing-without-a-build/es-dev-server.md

 ## Import maps
 In the previous article, we briefly discussed import maps as an upcoming browser feature which handles bare module imports. `es-module-shims` and `systemjs` both support import maps.
 If compatibility mode is enabled, the dev server takes care of adapting your import maps to work with these libraries, making this a viable workflow during development.

 The import maps API is not fully stabilized yet, so if you're going down this path it's good to keep an eye how this standard evolves.
+[Check out this article](https://dev.to/open-wc/on-the-bleeding-edge-3cb8) for a workflow using import maps.

 ## es-dev-server as a library
 Outside of the command line, the dev server can also be used as a NodeJS library.
 This way you can integrate it with other tools.
 You can read more about that in the server's documentation.